remind101/amazon-ecs-agent/README.md

 ## Updating to a new release

 1. Bump `REVISION` in [Makefile](./Makefile)
-2. Build the docker image again.
+2. Run `make bin/amazon-ecs-agent` again.